 If you are looking for a more natural alternative to treat a yeast infection, lemongrass essential oil has been validated as an effective option.
 Lemongrass is also known by the scientific taxonomy “Cymbopogon citratus.”
 There are other species of lemongrass, but citratus is preferred for medical use.
 Lemongrass is a perennial plant that has sharp leaves and is similar in appearance to grass.
-It prefers tropical and subtropical areas to grow in and can be found in India, China, and other areas of Southeast Asia.
+It prefers tropical and subtropical areas to grow in; and, can be found in India, China, and other areas of Southeast Asia.

 It is often wise to use a mixture of various Candicidal essential oils when you want to get rid of a yeast infection.
-Mixing herbs together for an improved cure is advocated by the renowned Dr. James A. Duke.
+Mixing herbs together, for an improved cure, was advocated by the renowned Dr. James A. Duke.
 Dr. Duke suggested in his book, The Green Pharmacy, that using multiple herbs together in a natural remedy would probably always work better than a single herb.
 Make sure you choose actual essential oils that can stop yeast though; not just any oil will do.
 To learn about a few more essential oils to use, consider checking out this page: essential oils for yeast infection.

-The Brazilian Journal of Infectious Diseases published one very interesting study of lemongrass essential oil’s interaction with various strains of Candida that typically arrest the health of humans.
+The Brazilian Journal of Infectious Diseases, published one very interesting study of lemongrass essential oil’s interaction with various strains of Candida that typically arrest the health of humans.
 This study focused on 4 strains of Candida albicans, Candida glabrata, and other less prevalent Candida species.
 Interestingly enough, a common conventional fungicidal drug, nystatin, was also studied on these same fungi.

 Biofilm Inhibition by Lemongrass Oil